Please refer to the online documentation with

 Historically, libmdbx is a deeply revised and extended descendant of the Lightning Memory-Mapped Database.
 At first the development was carried out within the ReOpenLDAP project.
 About a year later libmdbx was separated into a standalone project, which was presented at Highload++ 2015 conference.

-Since 2017 libmdbx is used in Fast Positive Tables, and development is funded by Positive Technologies.
+Since 2017 libmdbx is used in Fast Positive Tables, and until 2025 development was funded by Positive Technologies.
+Since 2020 libmdbx is used in Ethereum: Erigon, Akula, Silkworm, Reth, etc.

 Github is blacklisted forever.

-Since May 2024 and version v0.13 libmdbx was re-licensed under Apache-2.0 license.
+Since May 2024 and version 0.13 libmdbx was re-licensed under Apache-2.0 license.
 Please refer to the COPYRIGHT

 file for license change explanations.